-Despite our best intentions, handbags can easily become a dumping ground for unnecessary items such as old receipts, crumpled up tissue, three different shades of lipstick…you name it!
+Despite our best intentions, handbags can quickly become a dumping ground for unnecessary items such as old receipts, crumpled-up tissue, three different shades of lipsticks, you name it!
 Purse handbag organization and organizer.

-Raise your hand if you have ever spent what seems like a lifetime, looking for your house keys.
+Raise your hand if you have ever spent what seems like a lifetime looking for your house keys.
 Raise two hands if you have had to dump out the contents of your bag to find your headphones (which always ends up tangled around your eyeliner).
-If you raised a hand (or two), this article was created just for you.
+If you raised a hand (or two), we created this article just for you.

 Meet Mo, your decluttering guru